MSAD 15 Pre-K Program

 MSAD 15’s Voluntary Pre-Kindergarten Program

-If you are interested in applying to be considered for the MSAD 15 Pre-Kindergarten program, you can do so online.
-A link to the application can be found on our district website at www.sad15.org.
+If you are interested in applying to be considered for the MSAD 15 Pre-Kindergarten program, you can do so online below.
 Or you may call the school office for more information at (207) 657-5050.

 In the meantime, you may want to start putting together the documents listed below, as they are all required for any student entering the school system.